djbabysuri/website/readme.md

 - [x] connect.html- A contact form for visitors to use in order to learn more about qD&A and/or request services.

 ## Future Components:
-* Update CSS to review excess white space at bottom of page
+* Update CSS to remove excess white space at bottom of page
 * Swap out current form on "shall we?" page using html inputs and javascript